okkaushik/Cpe101Portfolio3487/README.md

 # Cpe101 portfolio 3487

-Made using Firebase, html is in the src file folder.
+Made using astro, html is in the src file folder.

 src/components
 src/layout